Liability Insurance Law (LAWS90025)

 |Fees||Look up fees|

 Insurance is a cornerstone of effective risk transfer.
 It is often critical to the viability of commercial enterprises and transactions.
-However, insurance contracts and arrangements have become increasingly complex, and specialised knowledge is required to understand their operation and limitations.
+That said, insurance contracts and arrangements have become increasingly complex, and specialised knowledge is required to understand their operation and limitations.
 This subject will provide an in-depth understanding of liability insurance, which indemnifies insureds against liability to third parties, and comprises a large part of the insurance market.
-It will examine the roles and obligations of participants in the insurance industry, different types of liability insurance, key principles of the common law regarding insurance, and legislative intervention, especially the Insurance Contracts Act 1984 (Cth), including recent amendments to the Act.
-The lecturers are barristers and a solicitor specialising in insurance law, who for many years have represented and advised both Australian and overseas insurers.
+It will examine the roles and obligations of participants in the insurance industry, different types of liability insurance, key principles of the common law regarding insurance, and legislative intervention, especially the Insurance Contracts Act 1984 (Cth), including recent amendments to that Act.

 Principal topics include: